Marconi transmitter c.1897

 I have found strong Sporadic-E stations within 87-108 MHz can be heard and received here in the UK from Spain, often accompanied by openings on the Amateur Radio 70 MHz band, but sometimes without any 70 MHz Amateur Radio stations being heard.
 I can only put this down to the transmitter powers of the FM Broadcast stations being often measured in many kW and therefore with magnitudes higher ERP.

 This also used to be the case when the old Band 1 TV transmitters 47-68 MHz were heard easily in the UK from Spain, before any openings were received on the Amateur Radio 50 MHz band due to the difference in ERP levels.
-This was via Meteor Scatter or Sporadic-E.
+This was via Meteor Scatter or Sporadic-E. Unfortunately the Band 1 TV transmitters in Spain have all since closed down.

 On 144 MHz the distances for single hop Es contacts appear to all be in the range of between 1400-2400 km with rarer double hop Es extending this to a recorded maximum of 3600 km.
-Longer distances can be found online, however they all appear to be via Tropospheric Ducting + Sporadic-E, analysis of the Callsigns/locators show them all to have an extensive over water path (Sea) and intense Tropospheric Ducting was reported at the time to be the main Propagation mechanism.
+Longer distances can be found online, however they all appear to be via Tropospheric Ducting + Sporadic-E (TRDES), analysis of the Callsigns/locators show them all to have an extensive over water path (Sea) and intense Tropospheric Ducting was reported at the time to be the main Propagation mechanism.

 The exact multi hop mechanism for each signal may not be readily identifiable and may be signals reflecting off a single Es cloud layer or multiple separate Sporadic-E clouds and/or various mixtures of Cloud and the Earth (TBC) with potential reflections from water offering significantly less attenuation than from land.
 It has also been suggested that metal train tracks might also permit ground reflections, as well as bodies of water such as lakes and rivers or the Sea.